 By 2014, the success of Wicked Weed’s sour blends led them to build a new, larger location, known as the Funkatorium.

-Before long, distribution spread to North Georgia, Virginia, Maryland, DC, and Pennsylvania.
+Before long, distribution spread to Georgia, Virginia, Maryland, DC, and Pennsylvania.
 Wicked Weed grew so much that it partnered with the Anheuser-Busch craft beer collection.

 Wicked Weed Brewing Tours